Anugrahks/Anugrahks/README.md

 # Hey Folks 👋, I'm Anugrah KS

-Ever gone to someone’s GitHub profile and thought:

-> “Wow, this looks super clean and professional.
-I wish mine looked like this too!” 🤯

-Well — good news 😄

-Building a **professional GitHub profile** is **much easier than you think**, even if you're not a senior developer.

-In this README, I’ll showcase **my skills, projects, and experience** in a clean, professional way — focused on **backend development, SQL engineering, server deployment, and DevOps**.

-Ready?
-Let’s gooo 🚀

----

 ## 👨‍💻 About Me

 👋 Hi, I'm **Anugrah KS** — a Backend Developer & Database Specialist from India 🇮🇳.